Pass The Butter Please..

 Dr Michael Siegel, a professor at Boston University School of Public Health (an advocate for harm reduction) has gone on record stating that “daily exposure to diacetyl from smoking is 750 times higher than exposure to diacetyl from vaping”.

-Therefore, can one conclude that the chance of vapers contracting a serious lung condition would at the very least be unlikely, especially for short-term use or even light to moderate vaping?
-True, this is a personal observation and one that is based on having limited medical or scientific knowledge.
-Even so, it seems to have some merit.
+Therefore, can one conclude that the chance of vapers contracting a serious lung condition due to custard notes, would at the very least be unlikely, especially for short-term use?
+Whilst I feel this has merit, it is based on having limited medical or scientific knowledge.
+Personally, I do limit my intake of e-liquids with custard notes, particularly diacetyl.

 Below is a chart representing average findings.